 Visit the Werribee Open Range Zoo in Melbourne and take their 45-minute safari tour.
 Here, you can see wildlife in their natural habitat without disturbing them.
 Wheelchair users will have the best view as they are put up front next to the driver, who can also offer some additional trivia about the location and the animals.
 Some of the animals you can see on tour include giraffes, rhinos, and antelopes, among others.

 Catch the Waves

-Swimming and goingto the beach: these seem like something you wouldn’t even consider.
-But thanks to the Disabled Surfers Association of Australia, it is now possible for the disabled to take on the waters and try out surfing and how to handle yourself once you’re in the water.
+Swimming and going to the beach: these seem like something you wouldn’t even consider.
+The Disabled Surfers Association of Australia makes it possible now for the disabled to try out surfing.
 After all, you can’t visit Australia without having a go at its beaches and trying out surfing.

-Never let your wheelchair stop you from having fun on your vacation.
-More and more places are becoming wheelchair accessible, allowing more people than ever to come and enjoy the sights and activities.
+Never let your wheelchair stop you from having fun on your holiday.
+More and more places are becoming wheelchair accessible allowing more people than ever to come and enjoy the sights and activities.
 And who knows, you might even learn something about yourself along the way.

 Looking for a way to get around Melbourne with ease?
 You don’t have to look far, as Alpha Car Hire can offer you great deals on a vehicle.
-Now, you can travel in style and comfort around Melbourne without having to take the bus or other modes of public transport.
+Now, you can travel in style and comfort around Melbourne without having to take the public transport.